 Sickle Cell Disease (SCD) is a genetic disorder in which individuals produce only abnormal hemoglobin, the molecule in red blood cells that delivers oxygen to the body.
 Under conditions of stress, this hemoglobin distorts the shape of red blood cells and leads to irreversible sickling.
 These sickled cells can occlude the microvasculature which results in the wide range of clinical symptoms seen in SCD.

-Fill out the form to learn more about how Dr. Nicole O’Brien and Nationwide Children’s Hospital is using TCD to help treat SCD!
+Fill out the form to learn more about how Dr. Nicole O’Brien and Nationwide Children’s Hospital are using TCD to help treat SCD.